Mike Johnston (Colorado politician): Early life and education

 One of four children, Johnston was born in Oklahoma City on November 17, 1974, and raised in Vail, Colorado, the son of Sarah "Sally" (née Cox) and Paul Ross Johnston.
 His father was a U.S. Army veteran and businessman who served on the town council for more than a decade and then as mayor from 1983 to 1987.

-After graduating from Vail Mountain School in 1993, Johnston attended Yale College, earning his bachelor's degree in philosophy in 1997.
+After graduating from Vail Mountain School in 1993, Johnston attended Yale College, earning his bachelor's degree in English in 1997.
 During high school and college, he was involved in community service activities, including volunteering at a Denver homeless shelter and mentoring youth in a New Haven housing project.
 After graduating from college, he taught English at Greenville High School in rural Mississippi for two years as part of the Teach For America program.
 Based on this experience, he wrote the book In the Deep Heart's Core.

 After his program ended, Johnston enrolled in the Harvard Graduate School of Education, earning a master's degree in education policy.
 While at Harvard, he worked with Al Gore's education advisor, Jon Schnur.
 With Schnur and others, he helped to found New Leaders for New Schools, an organization dedicated to training and recruiting leaders for urban schools.
 Upon earning his master's degree, he enrolled in Yale Law School, and became an education policy advisor to political candidates, including U.S. Senate candidate Tom Strickland in 2002.